Most Beloved Sister: Plot

 The story revolves around seven-year-old Barbro, who has a secret twin sister called Ylva-li, the only person in Barbro's life who likes her more than anything else, and who calls her Most Beloved Sister.
-Ylva-li is the queen of the golden hall which can be reached by crawling down a hole under the rose bush, Salikon.
+Ylva-li is the queen of a golden hall which can be reached by crawling down a hole under the rose bush, Salikon.
 Barbro and Ylva-Li ride their horses and have adventures together.
-When Barbro has to return to her parents, Ylva-Li tells her that she will die when the roses on Salikon wither.
+When Barbro has to return to her parents and baby brother, Ylva-Li tells her that she will die when the roses on Salikon wither.
 Barbro refuses to believe her and returns to her parents, who pretend that they have missed her.
-The next day, the roses on the rose bush are all dead, and there is no longer a hole in the ground.
+The next day, the roses on the rose bush are all dead, and there is no longer a hole in the ground, implying that Barbro now has nobody who cares about her.

 Overview

 Most Beloved Sister was first published in 1949 in the Swedish magazine Vi.
-It was illustrated by Eva Billow.
+The book was illustrated by Eva Billow.
 In 1949 it was published in the fairy tale collection Nils Karlsson Pyssling.
 In 1950 Astrid Lindgren was awarded the Nils Holgersson Plaque for this book.